Allison Strong: Wider exposure in television and film

-Strong gained wider exposure with her first feature film role, playing Sarah, the daughter of Adam Sandler's character, in the 2018 Netflix film The Week Of, which was directed by Robert Smigel.
-Later that year, she guest-starred as Talia Goldstein in the Amazon Video series The Marvelous Mrs. Maisel, appearing in the fourth and fifth episodes of the second season."Midnight at the Concord", The Marvelous Mrs. Maisel, Season 2, Episode 5 (December 5, 2018).
+Strong gained wider exposure with her first feature film role, playing Sarah, the daughter of Adam Sandler's character, in the 2018 Netflix film The Week Of, which was directed by Robert Smigel, and which garnered her the "Homegrown Music Video" award at the Garden State Film Festival in New Jersey.

+Later that year, she guest-starred as Talia Goldstein in the Amazon Video series The Marvelous Mrs. Maisel, appearing as Talia Goldstein in the fourth and fifth episodes of the second season."We're Going to the Catskills!", The Marvelous Mrs. Maisel, Season 2, Episode 4 (December 5, 2018).
 Amazon Video.